Mohammad Khaddour: Deir ez-Zor

 Khaddour would be reassigned to the eastern front, to break the Siege of Deir ez-Zor and emerging as the major general of the 17th Reserve Division.
 Reports indicate Khaddour was in the city during critical periods of the siege until mid-2016, but otherwise commanded forces from outside the city.
-Khaddour controversially implemented a Popular Mobilization effort conscripting civil servants and students into militias which subsequently saw low moral and near constant desertions.
+Khaddour controversially implemented a Popular Mobilization effort conscripting civil servants and students into militias which subsequently saw low morale and near constant desertions.
 As the battle worsened this conscription was expanded to any man 18–40, with army personnel seen forcefully conscripting those that resist.
 Khaddour played a vital role in the Deir ez-Zor offensive which finally lifted the city's siege.

 Afterwards he would continue to participate in anti-Islamic State mop-up operations, notably in the Battle of Al-Sukhnah, serving as a field commander coordinating closely with militias and Russian air support.
 Khaddour was the patron of Suqur al-Furat, a militia affiliated to the politically active Marxist-Leninist Syrian Resistance.